yaddabristol/crud/README.md

 You'll need to require the laravelcollective/html package from your base install as you'll be developing in the packages folder and it won't automatically register it's requirements

+## Documentation

+To generate the docs use apigen:

+    apigen generate -s src -d docs

 ## Todo

 * Split out search stuff into a separate trait